-Rashes in Birmingham, MI
+Rashes in Clarkston, MI

 Rashes are a common yet frustrating skin complaint that may be caused by something that requires a dermatologist’s assessment and care.
 At Clarkston Dermatology, we diagnose and treat rashes with personalized care.
 We understand that you can feel like just a number in the medical industry without a team that partners with you.
-Because we believe your concerns should not be ignored, we have spent the last 14 years building relationships with our patients in Birmingham and Troy, MI, with a commitment to individual attention and real results.
+Because we believe your concerns should not be ignored, we have spent the last 14 years building relationships with our patients in Clarkston and Troy, MI, with a commitment to individual attention and real results.

 What Is a Rash?